 A Fair Market Value (FMV) lease is the most common lease type.
 It provides a low monthly payment and multiple options at the end from which the customer may choose.
 On a standard GreatAmerica FMV lease we notify your customer on their last regular term invoice that their lease term has come to an end, and it is time to exercise their end of term options.
 They may choose to upgrade to a new solution, purchase the technology for the fair market value, return the equipment, or continue renting the equipment.

 When you recommend a technology upgrade on an FMV agreement with your customer, you’ll request an upgrade quote from GreatAmerica.
-If you choose the “upgrade to keep” option, for a few reasons, GreatAmerica offers a discount.
+If you choose the “upgrade to keep” option GreatAmerica offers a discount.
 GreatAmerica makes the upgrade process easy allowing you to sell new hardware, software, and installation services that the customer might need.